Knightplayzz/apex-bot/PRIVACY.md

 Removal of Data
 -

 Serves/Guilds data can be removed automatically through means of removing the Bot from the Server/Guild.
 This can be achieved by either kicking or banning the Bot from the Server/Guild.
 Re-inviting the Bot will add the same values as mentioned above.
-User data can be removed using the a specific command (/unlink) to remove all of the user data or by leaving the server where the bot is currently active.
+User data can be removed using the a specific command (/unlink) to remove all of the user data.